 Our racing club runs 3 divisions.
 Divisions are based on the level your vehicle and tires are at.
 The basic level is the Street division where vehicles and tires are street legal and not set up or designed for ice racing.
 The next level up is the Pro Street division.
 Vehicles in this class are street legal, but they have tires that are designed for ice racing.
 The top level is the Competition Division.
 These are purpose built ice racing rigs that are usually not street legal.
 The tires are radical and specifically made for ice racing.

-Each division then holds a race for a tire class; bare rubber and studded tires.
-The Competition Division also has a third tire class, affectionately known as Cheaters.
+Street Division holds a race for both street legal bare rubber and studded tires.
+Pro Street Division holds a race for ice-specific studded tires.
+And the Competition Division holds a race for bare rubber, studded tires, and also has a third tire class, affectionately known as Cheaters.
 Cheater tires are worn out radial tires with 1 1/2″ sharpened bolts in the tread.

 - Women’s Street Bare Rubber

 - Men’s Competition Cheaters

 You can run any division/class you choose if your vehicle meets the basic rules and safety standards.
 Most drivers choose to start in the Street division because it is the easiest path to ice race.
 Your vehicle doesn’t need any modifications and you are required to race on the tires you drive to the event on.
 Please see the rule book for more tire specifications.